origamidance/ofLiveApp/README.md

 Known issues
 ------------

-`Q:` My application doesn't changes when I save the source file!
+`Q:` My application doesn't change when I save the source file!

-`A:` Check the command line of an application, probably the new code can't be compiled at runtime.
+`A:` Check the command line of your application, probably the code can't be compiled at runtime.

 `Q:` My application crashes after a code change!